« Good Practice Guide

 Training and safety

-Paragliding and hang gliding can be dangerous sports with both requiring training from qualified instructors.
+Paragliding in Dorset can be dangerous sports with both requiring training from qualified instructors.
 Follow the iCoast map links to find the paragliding and hang gliding training centres in Dorset and any further information on the activity.

 Flying on your own